KiranWarren/KiranWarren_T1A1/README.md

 Some drawbacks of using C include:

 - Hardware management - Some hardware resources need to be managed, for example, memory allocation.
 - No object orientation - C does not support object orientated programming.
 For example, unlike Python, methods cannot be inherited from parent classes.
+Constuctors cannot be used to create objects.
 - No namespace - Variable and function names cannot be reused in different contexts.
+- No exception handling - Special cases cannot be handled during run time.

 ### References